zhiweil/blog-aws/pages/devops/opsworks.md

     * Load balancing
     * auto-scaling
     * auto-healing

-*Opsworks supports lifecycle events. (this is very important to the exam)
+*OpsWorks supports lifecycle events. (this is very important for the exam)

 **So OpsWorks is the union of CHEF and AWS backend services.**